Skip to content

 Real Talk: What Happens If You Ignore Your Coils

 Let me tell you about my neighbour Gary.
-Great bloke, terrible with maintenance.
+Great bloke, but terrible with maintenance.
 He ignored his AC for seven years straight.
 When it finally died in the middle of a 40°C heatwave last January, the repair tech showed him the inside of his unit.
 The coils were so clogged they looked like they were wearing a shag carpet.

 The diagnosis?
-Complete system replacement: $3,200.
+A complete system replacement: $3,200.

-Here's what happens when coils are neglected:
+Here is exactly what happens when coils are neglected:

 1. Year 1-2: Energy efficiency drops by 10-15%.
 You notice slightly higher bills.

 2. Year 3-4: Cooling capacity noticeably decreases.
-The system runs longer to achieve the same temperature.
+The system runs longer to achieve the exact same temperature.
 Bills increase by 20-30%.

 3. Year 5-6: Components start failing.
 The compressor works overtime and overheats occasionally.
-Repair calls become frequent.
+Repair calls become increasingly frequent.

 4. Year 7+: Catastrophic failure becomes likely.
-Major components give out, often making repair costs close to replacement costs.
+Major components give out, often making repair costs close to full replacement costs.

 The Hidden Benefits of Clean Coils That Nobody Talks About

-Fewer Unpleasant Surprises: Nothing ruins your weekend faster than an AC breakdown during a heatwave.
+• Fewer Unpleasant Surprises: Nothing ruins your weekend faster than an AC breakdown during a heatwave.
 Clean coils mean fewer emergency repair calls (which always seem to happen on public holidays when callout fees are doubled).

 spring-cleaning